vul337/DecompileBench/README.md

 python code_quality.py --run --model your_model --dataset ./decompiled_ds_all --url your_url --api_key your_key --output your_output_path
 ```

 This script conducts an LLM arena evaluation across 12 dimensions, computing Elo scores to assess code quality.
 The output path will contain all scoring information in PKL files.
-Use the `rate` parameter to calculate Elo scores for different aspects and overall performance.
+Use the `rate` parameter instead of `run` to calculate Elo scores for different aspects and overall performance.